LSDtopotools/lsdfailtools/README.md

 ## MODEL DATA INPUTS ##
 ------------

+You must collect the following data before the model can be run.

 * **Piezometer data**: .csv file with piezometer readings and the information about where they are located.
 They must be obtained from on-site locations or purchased.